Allows seeing all statements sent to DB via JDBC. It helps

 @JoinColumn: to put in the owning side, the side owning the foreign key.

-is one of Hibernate's implementation for mapping collections.
+bagbag is one of Hibernate's implementation for mapping collections.

-When defining mapping for collections, java.util.List
+When defining mapping for collections, java.util.List is used for both bag and list.

 From the mapping perspective, the only way to know whether we are using

-is looking at the existence of @OrderColumn
+a bag or a list is looking at the existence of @OrderColumn (or the deprecated @IndexColumn).

 @OneToMany(cascade = ALL)